Yeppoon

 Digby Island

-Keen to get out of Middle Percy, and looking at our options, we decided to head to Digby Island, some 25 nM north-west of Middle Percy.
+Keen to get out of Middle Percy, and looking at our options, we decided to head to Digby Island, some 25 nautical miles north-west of Middle Percy.
 Doing so would break up the distance needed to be covered the next day to get to Scawfell Island, and then onto the Whitsunday Islands.

 Digby's anchorage promised a good night, but alas, it was not to be.
 As we approached the island, a helicopter bussed the ridge line of the island, after which thick plumes of smoke rose.
 The freshing south-easterly wind fanned the flames, and pushed the smoke right into the anchorage.
 As we arrived, the smoke was thick and heavy, and we could not see the beach in front of us.
 We dropped anchor in 5m of water, and shut all the hatches.